maicoin/max-websocket-docs/README.md

 > * timestamp and depth should be number
 > * rate limit when your request message over 20 per second
 > * rate limit when your request message over 200 per minute
+> * rate limit when your ip connection over 1440 per day

 ## Keep connection